 The NCCC Surgical Technology Program graduates become credentialed as Certified Surgical Technologists and gain employment in various health care facilities in Niagara and Erie Counties.
 The New York State Certified Surgical Technologist (CST) Law requires the surgical technologist to be credentialed as a CST in order to gain employment in the surgical field as of January 1, 2015.

 The Surgical Technology Program Coordinator, Gemma Fournier has been employed for over 20 years with NCCC and has earned various awards at the College level and at the national level.
-She is involved with Surgical Technology at the state level with the New York Association Surgical Technologists (NY-AST) as secretary of the NY-AST Board and at the national level with the Association of Surgical Technologists as a member on the Education and Professional Standards Committee (EPSC).
+She is involved with Surgical Technology at the state level with the New York Association Surgical Technologists (NY-AST) as President of the NY-AST Board.

 The Surgical Technology Program clinical and laboratory instructors are all Certified Surgical Technologists and are current within the surgical field.